harryli0088/reinforcement-learning-pacman/README.md

 2. Clone this repository and run `npm install`.

-3. To run the Svelte Web App, run `npm run dev`.
+3. To run the Svelte web app, run `npm run dev`.
+This will start a development web server on http://localhost:5000/

 4. To run the training, run `npm run train`.
 This script uses nodemon to watch your files and re-run if you make any file changes..